linuxdaemon/hexchat-plugins/README.md

 ### NetStats
 Figure out what percentage of users and channels are visible to the client for a certain network

+### StatsFormat
+Format the output of /stats for G/K/Z/etc-lines

 ### NotifClear
 Clear all notifications from all contexts with a single command